zchee/golang-wiki/AssemblyPolicy.md

 * make your assembly easy to review, and ideally auto-generated from a Go program so we can review the generator program.
 Comment it well.

 * test it well.
 The bar for new assembly code is high.
 It needs commensurate test coverage.
 The generic existing high-level tests are often not enough to test hundreds of lines of assembly.
 Test subroutines individually.
+Test it (fuzz it) against the Go implementation.

 ## Future directions